 Selling digital products is an excellent side hustle for stay at home moms with design skills.
 You'll create planners, checklists, invitations, business templates, or calendars that customers download after purchase.
 Zero inventory, zero shipping, 80-90% profit margins.

-- Profit margins typically range from 80% to 90%
+Pros: Zero inventory, shipping, or fulfillment required; profit margins typically range from 80% to 90%.

-- Requires basic graphic design and layout skills
+Con: Requires basic graphic design and layout skills.

 11. Niche Graphic Designer